dper/kanjiscripts/README.md

 Example Sentences
 =================

-There are extensive numbers of sample sentences at Tatoeba (<http://tatoeba.org/eng/home> or <http://tatoeba.org/eng/downloads>).
+There are extensive numbers of sample sentences at [Tatoeba](http://tatoeba.org/eng/downloads).
 The data gets rather large in size, and I do not want to try to keep this repository updated.
 This is because these files are the *entire* Tatoeba corpus, not just the Japanese and English sentences we will use in the end.
 Download and unpack the following files, and you can grab updated versions later as you see fit.

 * <http://downloads.tatoeba.org/exports/sentences_detailed.tar.bz2>.
 * <http://downloads.tatoeba.org/exports/links.tar.bz2>.